KumaV1/Custom-Modifiers-in-Melvor/ModCreatorReadme.md

 during combat there are two main checks to be aware of.

 Organic type allocation is applied on spawm, as easily checkable properties on the character object.
-This is qicker than always checking collections in the background.
+This is quicker than always checking collections in the background.
 ```js
 // Structure
 character.isTYPE